 Plato considered knowledge a kind of remembering of the ideal forms of things through reasoning about their representations in reality.
 By this schema, “truth” is an absolute quality of the ideal and “knowledge” our imperfect grasp of it.
 Aristotle thought we reached these representations differently: through multiple exposures to individual things that conveyed something of their common qualities to our minds.
-Both views advocated a dualism.
-That kind of bifocal view — we seek for our understanding to reflect imperfectly some other thing both real and elusive—is a constant feature of theories of knowledge, though they differ about what that elusive something is and therefore about how it is to be claimed as knowledge.
-The judgment that knowledge is always imperfect allows us to accept a lower standard of perfection in claiming it.
+That distilling process allows conceptions, the skeletal structure of all knowledge, to take root, to be fleshed out by context.
+Regardless of how they approach it, all thinking about knowledge must argue for a dualism.
+This kind of bifocal view we seek for our understanding to reflect imperfectly some other thing both real and elusive—is a constant feature of theories of knowledge, though epistemologists differ about what that elusive something is and therefore about how it is to be claimed as knowledge.
+The judgment that knowledge must always be an imperfect mirror of something else allows us to accept a lower standard of perfection in claiming it.
 It is almost never self-evident, certain, or Truth.
 Considering our truth claims to be judgments allows us to test them against a mental yardstick, to hold them as more or less reliable, from a very few certainties to tenuous judgments warranted by such weak evidence or such spotty reasoning that they merge with empty opinion or expressions of taste.
 Using such a “scale of judgment” opens our claims of knowledge to continuing tests of better evidence or better reasoning.
 Because our claims are always provisional, we should not grow overly attached to the things we think we know, for we may have to revise them tomorrow.
 So to say, “I know this to be true” is also to imply, “But I may be proven wrong.”
 Though anxiety-producing, such tentativeness keeps our eyes open to error and to the revision it should provoke.
-That is difficult, though, because we must always consider our knowledge of the true to be only the means to the more challenging end of choosing the good, and so we are always tempted to the tug of premature closure, the urge to make choices simpler by exaggerating what we know or by introducing belief into our calculations so as to make choosing simpler (see “What Do We Mean by ‘Good’?”).
-We see that kind of operation in the use of the word “believe” in reference to declarations we inherit second hand, such as those in school texts.
-We say we believe their truth because we are unwilling to suffer the inconvenience of checking them, though we could if we wished.
-Belief is not required in such cases, nor should it be automatically be given.
-Cultural truths, like all public claims to knowledge, require at least a general evaluation of trustworthiness, a judgment that the author of the declaration is worthy of our confidence based on our best reasoning and evidence.

 The employment of belief combines, accelerates, and distorts the operations of natural and preferential freedom into a single act of choice.
 It combines what should be separate stages of rational determination into one operation in which the recognition of truth is arbitrated by desire.
-This speeds up the often laborious process of comprehension, of course, so as to filter out discordant notes that might indicate anomaly, but in doing so, it inclines us to structure the reality we face so as to facilitate the preferences we are simultaneously engaging.
+This speeds up the often laborious process of comprehension, of course, so as to filter out discordant notes that might indicate anomaly, but automating it, allowing desire to top the list of choices natural freedom presents to the mind, inclines us to structure the reality we face so as to facilitate the preferences we are simultaneously engaging.
 Blinding us to anomaly means crippling our capacity to recognize truth as an instrumental means to the very goodness that we seek.

-I have slowed this process down to show how belief distorts reality.
+I have slowed the act of preference to show how belief distorts our grasp of experience.
 That can be an advantage when reality is deliberately contorted by, say, the creation of fiction.
 Coleridge’s advice to engage “a willing suspension of disbelief” when entering the world of imagination turns judgment on its head to remind us that fiction is something entirely different from real life (see “Tall Tales”).
-While it is true that suspending disbelief is not quite tantamount to embracing belief, both require a lapse of critical judgment so as to open oneself to ready commitment.
+While it is true that suspending disbelief is not quite the same as embracing belief, both require a lapse of critical judgment so as to open oneself to ready commitment.
 One of the great joys of fiction is the release of self-discipline that allows us to immerse ourselves in imaginary worlds bound only by the consistency of their own premises.
 But the heady temptation to transfer belief from fiction to life is a fool’s errand.
 That emotional swan dive was a hallmark of the Romantics and still exerts is reckless charm, but it does little to help one face facts or even find them in the hurly burly of ordinary life.